Thyroid

 • Constipation

-• Memory problems
+• Memory and concentration difficulties

 • Muscle weakness and joint pain